Schema Markup Example

 The Control That Changed Everything: Shakespeare

-To verify whether our dataset was capturing actual "AI tics" or just common English patterns, we ran the same analysis on two control samples:
+To verify whether our dataset was capturing actual "AI tics" or just common English patterns, we ran the same analysis on two control samples.

-A published novel from 2021 (definitely human-written):
+A published novel from 2021 (definitely human-written): scored 6.9 AI tics per 1,000 words.

-Scored 11.4 AI tics per 1,000 words
+Shakespeare's "Hamlet": scored 11.4 AI tics per 1,000 words.

 The conclusion: "AI tics" are just common English prose patterns.
 Shakespeare scores higher on "AI markers" than most AI-generated blog posts.
 If Shakespeare had access to ChatGPT, people would accuse him of being too reliant on AI.